You Don't Like the Truth: Reception

 His unseen interrogator here is a Canadian intelligence officer, evidently the lead officer in a team, permitted by the Americans to question the prisoner on the understanding that a friendly seeming fellow countryman might cause Khadr to open up and give the US valuable intelligence.
 So far from being a respite from torture, this insincere friendly chat is a hideous refinement of cruelty: a horrifying turn of the screw.

-According to Andrew O'Hehir wrote in Salon, "Khadr became a sort of ritual sacrifice by the Canadian government, an offering to its American allies and/or overlords."
+Andrew O'Hehir wrote in Salon, "Khadr became a sort of ritual sacrifice by the Canadian government, an offering to its American allies and/or overlords."

 Sam Kressner wrote in Filmcritic.com:

 Awards

 The film won the Special Jury Award at the International Documentary Film Festival Amsterdam.

 The film won an award for "best documentary about society" at the Prix Gémeaux on September 13, 2011.

 The film was nominated in the best documentary category for the 2010 Genie awards.
 According to a September 27, 2011 review in the Film Journal, the film did not yet have a distributor in the United States, but was eligible for an Oscar nomination opening in New York City in September 2011.
 It did not receive a nomination.